lineality/Online_Voting_Using_One_Time_Pads/README.md

 -

+## Election design and goals: disinformation and distortion

 ## priorities and the psychology of system visibility: when noise overwhelmes perception: Q: in reality, how often does noise overwhelm perception?
 - types of noise and types of perception-distortion?
 - is kahneman tversky perception analysis mostly time-invariant in terms of when people can or cannot see through various ebbing and flowing disturbance regimes of noise in a temporally and spatially heterogeneous landscape?